jl33-ai/s9-quant/README.md

 - [ ] Cookie clicker addictive
 - [ ] Stats: percentile of people, games played,
 - [ ] why mntl math?
+- [ ] GUESSTIMATES - use GPT to generate the context.
+Estimate e.g market is "170 million and our sales are 30 million, what is our market share"

 Solving algorithm:
 - [ ] number of combinations (all 4 numbers must be used once, any of the 4 operations any number of times)